-We have named a special class of states as type - II GHZ class in this article.
-These states are basically transformed from GHZ class of states.
+We have named a special class of states as type - II $GHZ$- class in this article.
+These states are basically transformed from $GHZ$- class of states.
 The type - II class of states are suitable for perfect teleportation and superdense coding and they can be converted from state $\vert \psi_{GHZ} \rangle_{abc}$ by a proper unitary operation.
-The unitary operation, however, is the tensor product of a two qubit unitary operation and a one qubit unitary operation \cite{liqiu2007}.
-Such transformed version of $GHZ$ states has been defined as follows \cite{liqiu2007}
+The unitary operation, however, is the tensor product of a two qubit unitary operation and a one qubit unitary operation as defined in \cite{liqiu2007}.
+We denote this transformed version of $GHZ$- states by $\vert N_{II}\rangle_{abc}$ and is defined as follows \cite{liqiu2007}

 where